Position title: Associate Professor

 He has also published extensively in the health communication literature with financial support from the National Institutes of Health and private philanthropic organizations, focusing on how to use technology to help people living with cancer or substance abuse disorders.
 He has received national and international media attention for the studies he has published.

-A list of his publications on Google Scholar can be found here.
+You can find a list of his publications on Google Scholar.